FactomProject/FactomDocs/whitepaper.md

 Bitcoin is disrupting the status quo for online payments.
 With Bitcoin, payments can be made worldwide without any centralized party or parties.
 The success and elegance of Bitcoin has inspired many others to seek ways of decentralizing more than just payment systems.
 Many have observed that the blockchain could enable the trading of commodities, trading of assets, issuing  securities, implementing self enforcing smart contracts, crowd sourced loans, etc.  The set of such extended applications is often referred to as "Bitcoin 2.0"

 Factom simplifies how Bitcoin 2.0 applications can be deployed.
-Factom seek to solve the foundational problem of Bitcoin 2.0.
-Factom does so by providing a few simple operators from which many more complicated operations can be built.
-Factom extends Bitcoin beyond the exchange of bitcoins to include the recording and management of arbitrary events (entries in Factom), and chains of such events (sequences of entries referred to as Factom Chains).
+Factom does so by providing a few simple operators from which many more complicated designs can be built.
+Factom extends Bitcoin beyond the exchange of bitcoins to include the recording and management of arbitrary events, and chains of such events.

 Consider what any Bitcoin 2.0 application requires:

-* Structured events that may include additional information beyond that captured by a Bitcoin transaction.
+* A public event
-* An ordered, cryptographically secured public ledger recording each event
+* A secured ledger recording each event
-* Unambiguously defined sequences of events
-* Unambiguously defined rules governing sequences of events
+* Agreement on the sequence of events
-* Auditable events, and event sequences, either publicly or privately
+* Audits of the ledger, to ensure that the events and their sequence conform to the agreement

-Factom is designed to meet these requirements.
+Factom is designed to both meet and impose these requirements.
 Factom implements a Protocol Stack for Bitcoin 2.0 Applications.
 The layers in this stack are:

-4) Applications

-3) Factom Chains

-2) Event structure
+1) Timestamping Layer

-1) Factom layer
+2) Factom Layer

+3) Entry Layer

+4) Individual Entries Layer

+**The Timestamping Layer**

+Factom data is timestamped by the Bitcoin network.
+User's data is as secure as any other Bitcoin transaction.
+A compact proof of existence is possible for any data entered into the Factom system.
+The timestamp is also enough data to query a peer-to-peer Distributed Hash Table (DHT, similar to Bittorrent) in order to retrieve all the data which was timestamped.

+Data is organized into block structures, and is combined via a merkle trees.
+Every 10 minutes, the dataset state is frozen and submitted to the Bitcoin network.
+Since Bitcoin has an unpredictable block time, there may be more or fewer than one Factom timestamp per block.

+Bitcoin block timestamps themselves have a fluid idea of time.
+They have a 2 hour flexibility from reality[x].
+Factom will provide its own internal timestamps which conform with standard time systems.
+Since Factom places high importance on timestamping, it will be a closely audited part of the system.

+The user data timestamps will be assigned when they are received at the server.
+The server bounded within a 1 minute time frame.
+That time frame is between when a Factom block is opened and when it is closed.
+On closing, the federated servers generate consensus and effectively time stamp the results.

+As a general note, the data could have existed long before it was timestamped.
+It only proves the data did not originate after the time stamp.

+A timestamp is entered into the Bitcoin blockchain with a spending transaction.
+The spend includes an output with an OP_RETURN.
+This method is the least damaging to the Bitcoin network of the various ways to timestamp data.  [y]  The first few bytes of the available 40 following the OP_RETURN code would be a magic designator.
+The magic designator tags the transaction as a Factom timestamp.

+The timestamp will be entered into the Bitcoin blockchain by one of the members in the federation.
+The server delegated to timestamp the federation’s collected data moves some of their own BTC back to themselves.
+The transaction will be broadcast on the Bitcoin network, and it will wait to be included in a block.

+Bitcoin blocks are generated with a statistical process, as such, their timing cannot be predicted.
+This means that the Factom timestamping cannot be synced up with the Bitcoin timestamping system.
+The real value timestamping in Bitcoin gives is to prevent Factom from generating false histories in the future.
+There could easily be an hour or more between when the Factom state is frozen and when it finally is included in Bitcoin.

 **The Factom Layer**